Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 ## Default Namespace

-This is a Namespace automatically created by Kubernetes.
+This is a Namespace automatically created by Kubernetes. <br>
-This Namespace includes pods, services, and deployment Can be accessed by every user (even unauthenticated ones).
+This Namespace includes pods, services, and deployment <br>
+Can be accessed by every user (even unauthenticated ones).

 ## Viewing Namespaces